Gematsam-X/Gematsam-X/README.md

 - 👋 Hi, I’m @Gematsam-X
 - 👀 I’m interested in Linux and electronic
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning Python and Angular
 - 💞️ I’m looking to collaborate on great projects

 <!---